What it is, why it matters and how to play your part

 The World Meningitis Day campaign has been coordinated by CoMO every year since 2009.
 MRF has supported it year-on-year and, since our two organisations have become one, we also now work with the CoMO central team to create the campaign.
 Our united aim is to reach a global audience, using the World Meningitis Day campaign website as the launch pad to share people’s experience of meningitis and life-saving information to prevent and defeat the disease.

-The campaign wouldn’t be possible without CoMO’s 108 members in 49 countries across the world, who inform and guide what is in the campaign toolkit (available for anyone to use) and drive campaigning in their own countries.
-This year, we’re more excited than ever because the World Health Organization’s (WHO) Global Road Map to Defeat Meningitis by 2030 means World Meningitis Day is now supported by leading health organizations such as the US’ Centres for Disease Control and UNICEF, as part of a Road Map milestone to help drive awareness of meningitis as a health priority.
+The campaign wouldn’t be possible without CoMO’s international membership network, who inform and guide what is in the campaign toolkit (available for anyone to use) and drive campaigning in their own countries.
+We’re more excited than ever because the World Health Organization’s (WHO) Global Road Map to Defeat Meningitis by 2030 means World Meningitis Day is now supported by leading health organizations such as the US’ Centres for Disease Control and UNICEF, as part of a Road Map milestone to help drive awareness of meningitis as a health priority.

 “Who could have imagined that 10 years after our first World Meningitis Day would evolve into an initiative supported by the WHO?
 So honoured to have been in London that day during our brainstorming session where we were looking for the best global strategy to raise awareness about meningitis.“